Black-Capped Chickadee Nesting Habits a Close Look

 This is a heat-conserving mechanism as more air is trapped around the down feathers, which increases insulation and prevents the loss of body heat.

-This depresses bodily functions, including breathing and metabolism, and drops body temperature by about ten degrees.
-This significantly decreases the need for food reserves.
+It slows down breathing and metabolism, lowering body temperature by ten degrees.
+This drastic change sharply reduces the need for food reserves.

 What is Their Lifespan